Web layouts - Part 2: State of the art, Flexbox and Grid.

 The Grid module describes a dozen new CSS properties, of varying degrees of complexity, to allow customizing all the previously defined new behaviors (and more).
 Each one has its own utility and can define one or more aspects of the Grid behavior.
 But in my opinion, there is one that is particularly interesting, because it is very explicit and intuitive: The grid-template property.
 Instead of describing it, here is an example of its use:

-Using grid template to define rows columns their size and their contents
+Using grid-template to define rows, columns, their size, and their contents

 The CSS code matches the visual result we will have on the page!
 It is possible via this property alone to define the shape of the grid, as well as to immediately specify the size of each track, and the content it will contain.
 What a gain in clarity!
 There are still some behaviors that are not possible to define here and one or two additional lines may be necessary, but in my opinion reading this property is enough to understand the layout of the content.
 Once this property is set, a content item is assigned to the location by using its name with the grid-area property.
 For example, grid-area: avatar; will assign the concerned element to the space occupied by avatar in the Grid.